PlexVerse23/Portfolio-Projects/Seller Sense - A Marketplace Seller Health Model/ReadME.md

 ## 1) No Real-Time Seller Data
 Olist is a historical dataset, not a live feed.
 The n8n pipeline simulates a live weekly ingestion by treating new monthly data as incoming records fed via Google Sheets.

-## 2) MySQL Import Failure
-MySQL Workbench's import wizard silently stopped at 4,472 rows from a 99k row CSV.
-Resolved by switching to SQLite (DB Browser) which imported all records without configuration.

-## 3) Threshold Calibration
+## 2) Threshold Calibration
-Generic health score thresholds failed to produce meaningful segment distribution — 95% of sellers landed in two buckets.
+Generic health score thresholds failed to produce meaningful segment distribution, 95% of sellers landed in two buckets.
 Required percentile analysis of actual score distribution to set business-relevant boundaries.

-## 4) Seller Volatility in Flagging
+## 3) Seller Volatility in Flagging
 A simple "below average" flag generated too many false positives for volatile sellers.
 Standard deviation-adjusted flagging personalized the threshold to each seller's own behavior pattern.

 ---